A Gaiety Girl: Importance in the development of the modern musical

 A Gaiety Girl followed Tanner's and Edwardes's success with In Town (1892), and would lead to a series of musicals produced by Edwardes that would pack the Gaiety Theatre for decades.
-Although the earliest of these shows have the same sound one expects from Gilbert and Sullivan's operas, Edwardes called them "musical comedies", leading some writers to incorrectly credit him with inventing a form that Harrigan & Hart had established on Broadway a decade earlier.
+Although the earliest of these shows have a score similar in character to Gilbert and Sullivan's operas, Edwardes called them "musical comedies", leading some writers to incorrectly credit him with inventing a form that Harrigan & Hart and others had established on Broadway a decade or more earlier.
 Although Edwardes was not the true inventor of musical comedy, he was the first to elevate these works to international popularity.
 According to musical theatre writer Andrew Lamb, "The British Empire and America began to fall for the appeal of the British musical comedy from the time when A Gaiety Girl was taken on a world tour in 1894."

-The plot of A Gaiety Girl is a simple intrigue about a stolen comb and includes a few tangled romances.
+The plot of A Gaiety Girl is a simple intrigue about a stolen comb and includes a few tangled romances, "a crazy quilt of mistaken identity, imposters, villains, class barriers, and a day at the beach, elements that showed up in dozens of musicals in London and New York in subsequent seasons."
 Hall's satirical book includes lines which jab at society conventions in the style of an upmarket gossip columnist.
 The smart society back-chat irritated several people in high places in London who wrote to Edwardes asking for alterations.
 The public, on the other hand, loved it, even when the Reverend Brierly, a character depicted as a man of doubtful moral rectitude, was demoted, after pressure from Lambeth Palace, to being just plain Dr. Brierly.
 Satire is also directed, among other things, at the army, and the story ridicules a judge of the divorce court, which caused some controversy.

 A Gaiety Girl's success confirmed Edwardes on the path he was taking.
 He immediately set Hall, Jones and Greenbank to work on their next show, An Artist's Model.
-A Gaiety Girl led to some fourteen copies (including The Shop Girl, The Circus Girl, and A Runaway Girl), which were very successful in England for the next two decades, and were widely imitated by other producers and playwriting teams.
+A Gaiety Girl led to some fourteen copies (including The Shop Girl, The Circus Girl and A Runaway Girl), which were very successful in England for the next two decades, and were widely imitated by other producers and playwriting teams.